City belts Burnley in FA Cup rout

 A fine outing from De Bruyne was capped when his cross was turned into his own net by Long, whose mix-up with Pope led to the spot-kick from which Aguero converted.

-It is a quick turnaround for both clubs as the Premier League retakes centre stage on Wednesday (NZDT), with City heading to Newcastle United and Burnley returning to Manchester to face in-form United.
+It is a quick turnaround for both clubs as the Premier League retakes centre stage on Wednesday (AEDT), with City heading to Newcastle United and Burnley returning to Manchester to face in-form United.